-Throughout his career and continuing as assistant superintendent his vision for criminal patrol efforts was integral on the program’s success.
+Throughout his career and continuing as superintendent his vision for criminal patrol efforts is integral on the program’s success.
 His direction to troopers has always been: stop cars, talk to people, sell traffic safety and look beyond the original reason for the traffic stop for signs of criminal activity.

 Colonel Pride has a degree from Ohio University.
-He has completed Northwestern University’s School of Police Staff and Command and training at the FBI’s National Academy and the FBI’s National Executive Institute in Quantico, Virginia.
+He has completed Northwestern University’s School of Police Staff and Command training at the FBI’s National Academy and the FBI’s National Executive Institute in Quantico, Virginia.